bornedj/rustBook/README.md

 ### Structs

 Covers defining and instantiating structs, as well as ownership and partially covers lifetimes.
 Covers methods, and associated functions within the rectangles project.

+### Enums

+Covers defining enums, and there many use cases.
+How the match control flow can be useful with them.
+Also covers the if let syntax.